phinocio/loadorderlibrary-api-docs/authentication.md

 From there, enter a name you will remember and choose the permissions, at the moment the abilities map as such:

-> Permissions will become more granular in the future, allow you to scope it to allow things like deleting a list but *not* the entire account.
+> Permissions will become more granular in the future, allowing you to scope it to allow things like deleting a list but *not* the entire account.
 I'm also considering not allowing account deletion via API Tokens, if you have some feedback, let me know!
 {.is-info}